Australian Government advice for China

 - Pay close attention to your personal security and monitor the media for information about possible new safety or security threats.

-- On 1 March 2014, armed attackers killed 29 people and injured scores of others at Kunming Railway Station.
+- On 22 May 2014, an attack at a market in Urumqi, Xinjiang, killed at least 31 people and injured more than 90.
+On 1 March 2014, armed attackers killed 29 people and injured scores of others at Kunming Railway Station, Yunnan province.

 - We advise you to exercise a high degree of caution if travelling to Tibet Autonomous Region.
 You should not attempt to travel to Tibet without permission from the Chinese authorities.
 For details about obtaining a travel permit to Tibet, see Local travel below.